-The herbicide which will be used is 2, 4-D amine, a selective, systemic herbicide approved by Washington State Department of Ecology (DOE) for aquatic use.
-The contract applicator, Aquatic Weed Solutions, will be posting beaches and docks within ¼ mile of the affected areas 48 hours before the treatment date.
+The herbicide which will be used, ProcellaCOR EC, is a selective, systemic herbicide approved by the Washington State Department of Ecology (DOE) for aquatic use.
+The contracted applicator, AquaTechnex, will post notices on beaches and docks within ¼ mile of the affected areas 48 hours before the treatment date.

-As many of you know from previous newsletter articles and mailings, Eurasian watermilfoil, an invasive, non-native, aquatic weed, was discovered in Newman Lake at the outlet gate area in the fall of 2002.
-The plant is extremely invasive, and left unchecked can take over a lake, pushing out native aquatic species, and growing in dense mats up to the surface from depths of 15 feet.
+As many of you know from previous newsletter articles and mailings, Eurasian watermilfoil, an invasive, non-native aquatic weed, was discovered in Newman Lake at the outlet gate area in the fall of 2002.
+The plant is extremely invasive and, left unchecked, can take over a lake, pushing out native aquatic species and growing in dense mats up to the surface from depths of 15 feet.

 The NLFCZD is continuing this program for the lake's health, aimed at the control and eradication of this invasive species.
 We appreciate your help and cooperation with these efforts.